deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> This table presents the detailed results of different models on the English section of the JudgerBench Arena component, categorized by task type.
+> This table presents the detailed performance of various models on the English section of JudgerBench part A, broken down by task category.

 {{< table-caption >}}